 Strengthen relationships between municipalities and key institutional, non-profit, and business community partners in developing climate-resilient programs and strategies

-Increasing the capacity of adaptation professionals working in the Great Lakes region
+Increase the capacity of adaptation professionals working in the Great Lakes region

 Formed in 2015 as a regional network of the Urban Sustainability Directors Network (USDN), GLCAN is a member-driven peer network that integrates leading cities across the Great Lakes region who seek to address issues of community sustainability.
 The purpose of this network is to build capacity for community resiliency efforts by focusing on sharing information on and finding solutions to the unique challenges faced by the Great Lakes region.
 GLCAN seeks to establish network connections and identify network priorities through quarterly conference calls and yearly face-to-face meetings.
 GLCAN members share resources and updates throughUSDN.org.